svendahlstrand/plugin-conversation-on-mb/README.md

 ## Bells and whistles

 * 🛠 Customizable via plug-in settings.
 * ✴️ Change the link text to whatever you want.
 Go bananas!
 Use emojis!
+Or HTML!
 * ⛳️ Flexible placement in your theme using a Hugo partial.
 * 🎁 Customize the look and feel using CSS.